Table of Contents

 - Ipsilateral loss of proprioception and vibration sensation.

 - Contralateral loss of pain and temperature sensation below the lesion.

-The central cord syndrome has a hallmark of severe paralysis of the upper limb and minimal involvement of the lower limbs.
+The central cord syndrome has a hallmark of severe paralysis of the upper limbs and minimal involvement of the lower limbs.
 Additional features of the syndrome include:

-- Muscle stretch reflexes may be absent only to return later in disease progression.
+- Muscle stretch reflexes may be absent only to return later as the disease progresses.